Postamentovich/companies-map/README.md

 ![Utils](https://github.com/Postamentovich/companies-map/blob/master/src/assets/images/zones.PNG)
 IMPORTANT!
 Do not change fields marked in gray <br>
 The first column is auxiliary code, taken from the utils table.
 For each zone, you can add the required characteristic and the transport company for it.
 To do this, you need to add a column.
-In the first line, you need to indicate the name of the characteristic (for example, 1 - 30kg) and indicate the transport company for the desired zone.
+In the first line, you need to indicate the name of the characteristic (for example, 1 - 30kg).
+It is very important that the characteristic on the first line is unique.
+If you need to add several companies for one characteristic, use different names for example (> 2500 kg 1, > 2500 kg 2).
+Indicate the transport company for the desired zone.
 It is very important that the company name coincides with the name in the carriers tab, for this a drop-down list has been made.

 ### Carriers